Chrissie is an educator, freelance writer, and mother of two children and three dogs.

 - Take a bag with you that has an umbrella, wet wipes or hand sanitizer, tissues, small bag of snacks.
 Make sure the bag you take has extra room to carry the items you buy.

 - If you have a daughter consider braiding her hair the night before and adding ribbons.
 It will give you more time in the morning to do your hair in a braid or twist.

 - Give your child a budget and discuss it before you attend the festival.
 Also, tell your child that you will not purchase anything until after a certain time in the day, that way they can see everything the festival has to offer.

 - Consider keeping a cooler of water bottles and snacks in your car and go to your car in the afternoon for a snack.
 Doing this will help defray the cost of food for the day and give you a chance to grab sweatshirts if needed for the rest of the day.
 You may also want to have a blanket to take back for sitting on while watching the joust.

-Fun Activities For Kids to do at a Renaissance Faire
+Fun Activities For Kids to Do at a Renaissance Fair